10 Best Recruitment Software for Small Business

 JazzHR is a recruiting system that offers unlimited users and jobs to businesses without any added fees or costs.

-You can build custom workflows for each job opening to stay organized and focused, discuss candidates, and keep your hiring team up-to-date with activity streams.
+For example, you can build custom workflows for each job opening to stay organized and focused, discuss candidates, and keep your hiring team up-to-date with activity streams.
 The software also eliminates redundant tasks, automatically assigns work, and keeps your processes moving.

 JazzHR Standout Features and Integrations